DistantEye/Happenings_React_FE/README.md

 Note that the above linked .NET backend will need to be running for the project to function.
 Adjust ```REACT_APP_BACKEND_URL``` in the .env file to point to appropiate URL (make sure to include /api in the path)

+The current authentication implementation (cookie auth) requires the site needs to be hosted under the same domain as the backend, either via a subfolder, or via different port, etc.

 ## Running Commands

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).